Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Introduction

 If $\Gamma$ is a congruence subgroup of $SL_{2}(\mathbb{Z})$ then there are several reasons to study the normalizer of $\Gamma$ in $SL_{2}(\mathbb{R})$.
 The main motivation is, except pure interest, that the quotient of that normalizer modulo $\Gamma$ embeds (under some assumptions on elliptic points) into the group of automorphisms of the Riemann surface $X_{\Gamma}$ associated with $\Gamma$.
 Moreover, elements of this normalizer act on spaces of modular forms with respect to $\Gamma$, endowing these already rich spaces with additional structure.

-For the most classical congruence groups, namely $\Gamma_{0}(N)$ for natural $N$, many references describe this normalizer (see, e.g., \cite{[LN]} or Section 3 of \cite{[CN]}, while \cite{[N1]} restricts attention to the normalizer in $SL_{2}(\mathbb{Z})$ itself, which is very easily determined as $\Gamma_{0}\big(\frac{N}{\sigma}\big)$ where $\sigma$ is the largest divisor of 24 whose square divides $N$), as well as the quotient modulo $\Gamma_{0}(N)$.
-This quotient is a very simple group if the powers of 2 and 3 which divide $N$ are very small, but otherwise it gets significantly more complicated (see \cite{[AL]} for the first results on that quotient, though \cite{[AS]} and \cite{[B]} later corrected some errors in that reference, and also related it to automorphisms of the modular curve $X_{0}(N)$).
-We mention \cite{[N2]} for some general results on normalizers of congruence subgroups of $SL_{t}(\mathbb{Z})$ inside $SL_{t}(\mathbb{R})$ for any $t\geq2$.
+For the most classical congruence groups, namely $\Gamma_{0}(N)$ for natural $N$, many references describe this normalizer: See, e.g., \cite{[LN]} or Section 3 of \cite{[CN]}.
+We also mention the earlier work \cite{[N1]}, which shows that the normalizer of that group in $SL_{2}(\mathbb{Z})$ is $\Gamma_{0}\big(\frac{N}{\sigma}\big)$ where $\sigma$ is the largest divisor of 24 whose square divides $N$.
+Further references investigate the quotient of that normalizer modulo $\Gamma_{0}(N)$.
+This quotient is a very simple group if the powers of 2 and 3 which divide $N$ are very small, but otherwise it gets significantly more complicated (see \cite{[AL]} for the first results on that quotient, though \cite{[AS]} and \cite{[B]} later corrected some errors in that reference).
+The aforementioned quotient embeds naturally into the automorphism group of the associated modular curve $X_{0}(N)$. \cite{[KM]} shows, together with the complementary works \cite{[E]} and \cite{[H]}, that the full automorphism group of $X_{0}(N)$ arises in this way, apart for the three cases in which $N$ is 37, 63, or 108.
+For these three values of $N$ the normalizer of $\Gamma_{0}(N)$ produces a subgroup of index 2 inside the automorphism group.
+We also mention \cite{[N2]} for some general results on normalizers of congruence subgroups of $SL_{t}(\mathbb{Z})$ inside $SL_{t}(\mathbb{R})$ for any $t\geq2$.